user-outerface/project-3/README.md

 # Purpose

 The purpose of this assignment was to build a functional web forum with the MERN stack.
 This forum saves user posts and comments with full CRUD functionality.

+# Guest

+If you don't want to make a user, then just sign in with one of the usernames below:

+* name: guest, password: guest
+* name: guest1, password: guest1

 ## NPM